ByronTech17/virtual-board/README.md

 ## Branches

-- development -> this branch for everything else
+- development -> dev branch
-- main -> it's the main branch, and our production branch (for now) so commit to development
+- main -> it's the main branch
+- prod -> our production branch so leave this alone

 ## Contributions

 Virtual Board is open to contributions, but I recommend creating an issue or replying in a comment to let us know what you are working on first that way we don't overwrite each other.
-Also make sure to use the development branch!
+Also make sure to use the main branch!

 ## Virtual Board Reviewers